elopio/docs/source/includes/_uiConventions.md

     // do something...
   };
 ```
+Modules import paths for `assets`, `modules`, `utils`, and `services` are aliased, so avoid relative paths. <b>Always</b> traverse from the aliases.
+Import requirements in the following order:

+1. 3rd party modules
+2. services
+3. components/selectors/reducers/actions
+4. constants
+5. utils

-Modules with a single export should have that denoted as `default`
+Modules with a single export should have that denoted as `default`.
-If the export is a function, it should be anonymous
+If the export is a function, it should be anonymous.

 Components
 ----------